Monday’s FCIAC Tennis Scoreboard and Box Scores

 Doubles

-Henry Murphy and Owen Mckessey (W) def.
-Mike Rosinsky and Federico Morin 6-0, 6-2
+Owen Mckessey and Henry Murphy (W) def.
+Dan Muffucci and Justin Ng 6-2, 6-2

 Singles